 Bilateral Economic Relations

 The United States is Brazil’s second largest export market.
-The United States is the leading foreign investor in Brazil, with an accumulated foreign direct investment stock in 2012 of $79 billion.
+The United States is the leading foreign investor in Brazil, with an accumulated foreign direct investment stock in 2013 of $78 billion.
 Brazilian investment in the United States has grown rapidly.
-In 2012, Brazil was named one of ten countries for the SelectUSA pilot program to attract foreign investment to the United States.
+In 2012, Brazil was named one of ten countries for the SelectUSA program to attract foreign investment to the United States.
 As the world’s largest biofuels producers, the United States and Brazil have worked together to help make sustainable biofuels a global commodity.

 Brazil's Membership in International Organizations